ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
 As an action, you can start a performance that lasts until the end of your next turn.
 During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
 A creature must be able to hear you to gain this benefit.
 The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).
 ## Cantrips
 - Known - 3
+### Minor Illusion
+**Casting Time:** 1 action
+**Range:** 30 feet
+**Components:** S, M (a bit of fleece)
+**Duration:** 1 minute

+You create a sound or an image of an object within range that lasts for the duration.
+The illusion also ends if you dismiss it as an action or cast this spell again.

+If you create a sound, its volume can range from a whisper to a scream.
+It can be your voice, someone else’s voice, a lion’s roar, a beating of drums, or any other sound you choose.
+The sound continues unabated throughout the duration, or you can make discrete sounds at different times before the spell ends.

+If you create an image of an object—such as a chair, muddy footprints, or a small chest—it must be no larger than a 5-foot cube.
+The image can’t create sound, light, smell, or any other sensory effect.
+Physical interaction with the image reveals it to be an illusion, because things can pass through it.

+If a creature uses its action to examine the sound or image, the creature can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
+If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.
 ### Thunderclap
 **Casting Time:** 1 action
 **Range:** Self (5-foot radius)